Markusdreyer/react-workshop/step-by-step.md

 # Step by step guide
-This is a step by step guide to implementing the solution.
+This is a step-by-step guide to implementing the solution.

 ## Using GIT to clone the project
 <details>